Jambrose777/JacobAmbroseWCAStatistics/ClockLuck/README.txt

 #Definitions
 #Lucky Case
 On Clock, A Lucky case is often defined as pieces already being solved relative to one another.
-I've seperated out cases that are dependent on the scramble vs. cases that are dependent on skill.
+I've separated out cases that are dependent on the scramble vs. cases that are dependent on skill.
 Here a Scramble's Lucky Case is defined as:
  + 1 Point if a center is solved to an edge (can happen 4 times per side)
  + 1 Point if 2 adjacent edges are solved (can happen 4 times per side)